Kairos-T/kairos-t.github.io/README.md

 # KairosWeb
-[WIP] Personal Website built with HTML and CSS with Bootstrap
+Personal Website built with HTML and CSS with Bootstrap
+- With a small easter egg :D, try to find it without checking my scripts :P